JuliaPy/SymPy.jl/docs/src/introduction.md

 The first step requires a conversion of the value in `Julia` to a Python object, this is handled by `PyCall` and is essentially zero-cost.

-The substitution step, is done within SymPy and runs at the speed pf Python.
+The substitution step, is done within SymPy and runs at the speed of Python.

 The last step converts the resulting python object computed by SymPy into a value on the `Julia` side.
-The `N` is just one way to do this.
+The `N` call is just one way to do this.
 By default, a mapping takes basic SymPy objects and wraps them in the `Sym` type for dispatch.
 The `N` method makes a `Julia`n numeric type, essentially calling `convert(T,x)` for a run-time determined type `T`.

 While two steps are  mostly zero cost, it can be much more performant to create a native `Julia` function to do the work directly.